Terms and Conditions of Supply

 This clause only applies if the Supplier is dealing with the Customer as a consumer without meeting the Supplier or its representatives (i.e., mail order, online and telephone sales).

 23.1 The Customer may cancel the Contract with the Supplier for the Goods.
 To cancel the Contract the Customer must notify the Supplier in writing at any time up to the end of the seventh working day from the date of delivery of the Goods.
-The Customer does not need to give any reason for cancelling nor will the Customer have to pay any penalty.
+The Customer does not need to give any reason for cancelling nor will the Customer has to pay any penalty.

 23.2 If the Customer has received the Goods before cancellation of the Contract then the Customer must send the Goods back to the Supplier at its contact address at the Customer’s own cost and risk.
 If the Customer cancels the Contract but the Supplier has already processed the Goods for delivery the Customer must not unpack the Goods when they are received by the Customer and the Customer must send the Goods back to the Supplier at its contact address at the Customer’s own cost and risk as soon as possible.